scottychou/MEANstackpracitce/README.md

-Reviving this project, but as a rails app.
+Reviving this project, but as a rails app

 I judged a b-boy battle last night and the competitors are typically organized through a bracket system.
 So this will be an app that incorporates CRUD with a tournament bracket, with many features that I think would be nice to have.
 Ultimately, this is for me to learn a new stack of languages while having some fun.